B.2.f. Residential Life Policies

 Residential Living Spaces are provided for actively enrolled Middlebury students only.

-Students are not expected to be in areas that are not regular living spaces.
-They should not use areas outside of their living spaces for storage unless authorized.
+Students shall not use areas outside of their living spaces for personal storage at any time.
 The list of spaces excluded from student use includes any roof or outer surface of any Middlebury building.
 Accessing a roof in any manner or climbing on a building is considered dangerous behavior and is prohibited; fines will be assessed.
 Unauthorized access to prohibited areas of Middlebury buildings (e. g. basements, closets, crawlspaces and/or attics) will incur fines (see section on fines and fees).

 Students are expected to be considerate of others with respect to noise in the residence halls; see Noise Policy for more information.
-Conduct that creates a public disturbance in a residence hall or interferes with another student’s ability to study is prohibited.
+Conduct that creates a public disturbance in a residential space or interferes with another student’s ability to study or sleep is prohibited and may result in disciplinary action.

 To maintain a safe living environment for all students, maximum room occupancy at any time has been established for all room types as the number of two guests per assigned resident plus the total number of residents of the space.
 For example, a four-person suite with all residents present can have up to eight additional people in their space.
 Therefore, the total number of people allowed in the suite at once is twelve.